 Institutional Animal Care and Use Committee

-UH Manoa employees and students who intend to conduct research, teaching, and testing activities involving infectious microbial agents or recombinant biological or synthetic materials are required to submit an application to the Committee on Human Studies (CHS) for review and approval prior to the involvement of human subjects in the research project.
+UH Manoa employees and students who intend to conduct research, teaching, and testing activities involving infectious microbial agents or recombinant biological or synthetic materials are required to submit an application to the Human Studies Program for review and approval prior to the involvement of human subjects in the research project.
 This includes biomedical, behavioral, humanities, and social science projects whether funded or not.
-Applications and information may be obtained from the Human Studies Program at www.hawaii.edu/irb or by calling (808) 956-5007.
+Applications and information may be obtained from the Biosafety Program Office by calling (808) 956-3084/3197 or visit the website at www.hawaii.edu/researchcompliance/human-studies or by calling (808) 956-5007.
 Students also should check with their departments or course instructors for further guidance.